 Why Kmposable?

-Modern Compose/KMP apps struggle when navigation and business logic live inside UI layers:
+Modern Compose/KMP apps struggle when feature workflow logic lives inside UI layers:

 • ViewModels become dumping grounds for flows, validation, and navigation state.